GENI-NSF/geni-tools/README.txt

 See INSTALL.txt for instructions on installing this package, and the 4 step test run using the test client.
+Omni users should follow those instructions to ensure software dependencies are met.

 Software Dependencies
 =====================